 - 9. COVER and WAIT at least twenty minutes for the LB-agar plates to solidify.
 For optimal results, leave plates at room temperature overnight. - 10.
-STORE plates at room temperature for no more than two days.
+STORE plates at room temperature for no more than two days, then in the refrigerator for up to two weeks.
 Plates should be inverted and placed in a sealable plastic bag to ensure that they do not dry out.

-NOTE: If plates are prepared more than two days before use, they should be stored inverted in a plastic bag in the refrigerator (4° C).
-Remove the plates from the refrigerator and warm in a 37° C incubator for 30 minutes before use.
+NOTE: If plates are prepared more than two days before use, they should be stored inverted in a plastic bag in the refrigerator (4 °C).
+Remove the plates from the refrigerator and warm in a 37 °C incubator for 30 minutes before use.